 I can not imagine life without our dog.
 He brings so much added love and laughter into our home.
 So of course we pour the love back out to him in any way we can, including his special food bowls.
-I was noticing the other day that his food bowls are looking rather used and that it’s time for some new ones.
-I thought it would be fun to take advantage of our long summer days and turn it into a DIY project with my boys.
-Here are 10 ridiculously easy DIY pet food stands we’ve found to show Fido or Garfield how important they are in your home.
+Here are 10 ridiculously easy DIY pet food bowl stand projects that your pets will love.

 Keep all of Fido’s food and care essentials in one place with a care station.
 My favorite part is the food bowl drawer that can be closed when guests come over.
 The Design Confidential share the build plans here.

 If a full-on pet station isn’t quite the right fit for your home, try a smaller feeding station instead.
-You can keep treats, chewies, and/or toys in the baskets for one stop convenience.
-A nice finishing touch for this station would be to have Fido’s name monogrammed on the basket liner.
-Head to Dream A Little Bigger for more DIY information.
+You can keep treats, chewies, and/or toys in the baskets for one-stop convenience.
+Put everything together in a tote or basket that you can easily take down whenever needed.

-Here’s another raised feeder project but with an industrial feel.
-It won’t take much more than some ply wood and pipes.
+Here’s another raised feeder project with an industrial feel.
+It won’t take much more than some plywood and pipes.
 I like the natural wood look but I think some paint would also finish the project off nicely.
 Get the DIY instructions from Hometalk.com.

 Foot Paw Stool

 Give a basic raised feeder an artistic flair by finishing it off with mosaic tile.
-My boys think this project looks really fun!
-Get the instructions from Ana White.
+Attach it with spackle.
+This is a great way to create some interest in your home!

-Use an old picnic basket to create a fun foodie themed raised feeder.
+Use an old picnic basket to create a fun foodie-themed raised feeder.
 Consignment and donation stores often have picnic baskets for sale if you don’t have one on hand.
-How nice is it that you can keep extra food below the lid?
-Sew Many Ways share her tutorial here.
+Cut holes in the top of the basket for the bowls to rest and store extra food in the space below the basket.
+Pretty neat AND cheap.